harel-coffee/PParMetrics-auto/README.md

 the dependence information, gathered along the way) are used to compute a set of metrics.
     The intuition behind all these steps is quite simple.

+[Software Parallelisability Metrics]

+    PPar tool uses LLVM framework of compiler components (specifically Instruction class built-in Use-Def chains, Memory Dependence Analysis, Post-dominator tree) to build a Program Dependence Graph (PDG).
+PDG can be built within different scopes.
+The tool builds PDGs for all functions of the program being analyzed and for every single loop within a function: function PDG and loop PDG correspondingly.
+PDG consists of all LLVM-IR instructions within the given scope.

+PDG = DDG + MDG

 [Source code details]

 [Technical Requirements and Details]